-Wherever possible the same pupil will not be cared for by the same adult on a regular basis; ideally there will be a rota of carers known to the pupil who will take turns in providing care.
+Wherever possible the same pupil will not be cared for by the same adult on a full time; ideally there will be a rota of carers known to the pupil who will take turns in providing care.
 This will ensure, as far as possible, that over-familiar relationships are discouraged from developing, whilst at the same time guarding against the care being carried out by a succession of completely different carers.

-Intimate care arrangements will be discussed with parents/carers on a regular basis and recorded on the pupil's care plan.
+Intimate care arrangements will be discussed with parents/carers and recorded on the pupil's care plan.
 The needs and wishes of pupils and parents will be taken into account wherever possible within the constraints of staffing and equal opportunities legislation.